 In January 2020, many governments began restricting travel and closing businesses to stem the coronavirus pandemic.
-Demand for oil began falling.
+As a result, oil demand began falling.
 In the first quarter of 2020, oil consumption averaged 94.4 million barrels per day (b/d), down 5.6 million b/d from the prior year.

 At its April 1, 2021, meeting, OPEC decided to begin increasing production.
-At its most recent meeting on June 1, 2021, meeting, OPEC confirmed it would gradually return 2 million b/d of the adjustments it made to the market.
+At its June 1, 2021 meeting, OPEC confirmed it would gradually return 2 million b/d of the adjustments it made to the market.

 Oil Prices by Year: Average, High, Low, and Events

 The following chart shows the nominal value for imported crude oil according to the U.S. Energy Information Administration.
 The first column shows the average annual price.
 It's followed by the monthly high and low oil prices for that year.
 The last column shows the reasons and accompanying events responsible for the price variations.